Lisa Golm: Biography

 On 6 November 1918, she married Ernest Otto Ferdinand Golm in Berlin, Germany and later entered the United States at New York City on 3 December 1937.
 She was naturalized as an American citizen on 24 September 1943, when a resident of Los Angeles.

 Death

-Golm died on 6 January 1964, aged 72, in Tel Aviv, Israel from a neoplasm (or tumour).
+Golm died on 6 January 1964, aged 72, in Tel Aviv, Israel.
 She was buried in the Haifa Cemetery in Israel.
-She was survived by her sister, Jennie Schmerzler.
+She was survived by her sister, Jennie Schmertzler.